 “If we’re not careful, Christians can begin to adopt the world’s way of loving instead of God’s.
 The world says, ‘Love is a feeling.
 When you stop feeling love for someone it means you no longer love them.’”

 “We would all agree that as followers of Christ we’re supposed to follow His standard for loving people rather than the worlds, right?
 Can you imagine that when Jesus saw us hopelessly enslaved to sin, he would have said, “I don’t FEEL like dying on a cross for them.
 I think I’ll wait until the feeling comes.”
 He didn’t say, “I’ve tried and tried to love them, but they always reject me.
 I give up!”

 This is how God wants us to love our spouses.
-Not with strings attached, as the world loves.
-Not just as long as they’re lovable.
-Not just as long as they appreciate it.
+It’s not to be with strings attached, as the world loves.
+It’s not just as long as they’re lovable.
+Plus, it’s not just as long as they appreciate it.
 God wants us to give our love freely and unconditionally —just as He has for us.

 So, if you’ve become hung-up on feelings, remember this: “It’s easier to ACT your way into a better way of feeling than to FEEL your way into a better way of acting.”
 In other words, “Love isn’t a feeling; it’s attitude in action.”